prominenceai/deepstream-services-library/docs/api-ode-action.md

 # ODE Action API Reference
-ODE Actions implement their own "action-specific" event-handler that gets invoked by an ODE Trigger on the occurrence of an Object Detection Event (ODE).
+ODE Actions implement their own "action-specific" event-handler that gets invoked by an [ODE Trigger](/docs/api-ode-trigger.md) or [ODE Accumulator](/docs/api-ode-accumulator.md) on the occurrence of an Object Detection Event (ODE).
 The relationship between ODE Triggers and ODE Actions is many-to-many.
 Multiple ODE Actions can be added to an ODE Trigger and the same ODE Action can be added to multiple ODE Triggers.
+The same is true for ODE Accumulators.

 #### Actions on Metadata
 Several ODE Actions can be created to update the Frame and object Metadata to be rendered by a downstream [On-Screen-Display](/docs/api-osd.md) if added.
 See [dsl_ode_action_format_bbox_new](#dsl_ode_action_format_bbox_new), [dsl_ode_action_format_label_new](#dsl_ode_action_format_label_new),  [dsl_ode_action_customize_label_new](#dsl_ode_action_customize_label_new), [dsl_ode_action_fill_frame_new](#dsl_ode_action_fill_frame_new), and [dsl_ode_action_fill_object_new](#dsl_ode_action_fill_object_new).